21 Different Types of Owls in Africa

 Although Barn Owls (Tyto alba) usually nest in hollow trees, they can also be found in caves, wells, and isolated structures.

-Since they are nocturnal, they may roost wherever that offers a quiet, dark place for them to rest.
+Since they are nocturnal, they may roost wherever, offering a quiet, dark resting place.

-Barn owls in Africa consume insects, small birds, frogs, lizards, bats, baby rabbits, small rodents, and small rodents.
+Barn owls in Africa consume insects, small birds, frogs, lizards, bats, baby rabbits, and small rodents.

 With their amazing night vision, they swoop low over the ground in pursuit of prey before stealthily stealing their meal.